Bar Councils0 results

-Bar Council of India was established by Parliament under the Advocates Act, 1961.
+Bar Council of India was established by Parliament under Advocates Act,1961

-Law graduate is thus required to enrol with the Bar Council of India (BCI).
-Process of enrolment of the law graduate is delegated by the Bar Council of India to the State Bar Councils which present in almost each State.
+Law graduate is thus required to enroll with the Bar Council of India (BCI).
+Process of enrollment of the law graduate is delegated by the Bar Council of India to the State Bar Councils which present in almost each State.

 Once the law graduate has got himself enrolled with State Bar Council, the law graduate is then recognized to practice as an Advocate provisionally for the period of 2 years, within which they must clear All India Bar Examination (AIBE) which is conducted by the Bar Council of India.

 Once the Advocate has cleared AIBE test, they are then entitled to appear and practice before any court of law in India.

 Bar Council of India prescribes standards of professional conduct and etiquette by exercising disciplinary jurisdiction over the Bar.

 Bar Council of India also perform certain representative functions by protecting rights, privileges and interests of the advocates and through creation of the funds for providing financial assistance to organise the welfare schemes for them.

 Here is the list of statutory functions under Section 7 which cover the Bar Council of India’s regulatory and the representative mandate for legal profession and the legal education in India:

 1. BCI lays down standards of the professional conduct and etiquette for the advocates.

 2. BCI lays down the procedure to be followed by its Disciplinary Committee and Disciplinary Committees of each State Bar Council.